tldr-pages/tldr/pages/common/git-squash.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-squash>.

-- Squash everything from a specific branch info the current branch:
+- Squash everything from a specific branch into the current branch:

 `git squash {{source-branch|commit-ref}}`